Orders of Examination

 Civil Bench Warrant:

-After obtaining a judicial signature, the clerk will conform the copies, forward the original to the Sacramento Sheriff’s Department and return one copy to the submitting party if a self-addressed, stamped envelope is provided.
+After obtaining a judicial signature, the clerk will conform the copies, forward the original to the Sacramento Sheriff's Department and return one copy to the submitting party.

 Return on Civil Bench Warrant: